 The death of a dear friend, wife, brother, lover, which seemed nothing but privation, somewhat later assumes the aspect of a guide or genius; for it commonly operates revolutions in our way of life, terminates an epoch of infancy or of youth which was waiting to be closed, breaks up a wonted occupation, or a household, or style of living, and allows the formation of new ones more friendly to the growth of character.
 (171)

-As a stark reminder that no one can escape death, Emerson in “Experience” offers this modest warning: “Nothing is left us now but death.
-We look to that with a grim satisfaction, saying, There at least is reality that will not dodge us” (309).
+Emerson's "Experience" offers a modest warning about the inescapability of death: "Nothing is left us now but death.
+We look to that with a grim satisfaction, saying, There at least is reality that will not dodge us" (309).

 In at least three of Tolstoy's short stories, he addresses the transformational quality of death.
 He makes death the primary focus in two of them.
 From "Ivan Ilych" again, Tolstoy illumines: